Skip to main content

 Beehive Basin Trail

-Ousel Falls | 1.7 miles round-trip | 240 vertical feet | Easy
+🟩 Ousel Falls 1.7 miles round-trip, 240 vertical feet

 Ousel Falls is a must-see trail in Big Sky's Town Center, leading to a beautiful waterfall.
 The trail borders two forks of the Gallatin River and is graded to make it easy for folks of all ages.
 It is also accessible for strollers and wheelchairs.
 Located in a tree-shaded canyon, this is a great trek to do on a hot summer day.
 Do it around lunchtime and take advantage of the picnic areas along the route.
 Only park in designated parking areas; no street parking is allowed.

-Beehive Basin | 7 miles round-trip | 1,630 vertical feet | Intermediate
+🟦 Beehive Basin 7 miles round-trip, 1,630 vertical feet

 Beehive Basin is a popular trail featuring alpine lakes, wildflowers, and spectacular mountain views.
-Travelling through National Forest, this Beehive Basin is best hiked in July and August when the snow has fully melted.
+Traveling through National Forest, Beehive Basin is best hiked in July and August when the snow has fully melted.
 Beehive is known for an amazing variety of wildflowers—but please don't pick them and let other hikers enjoy them in full.

-Lava Lake | 5.4 miles round-trip | 1,650 vertical feet | Intermediate
+🟦 Lava Lake 5.4 miles round-trip, 1,650 vertical feet

 Located on Highway 191, the Lava Lake hike climbs steadily along a creek until you reach the top.
 It’s worth the moderate effort as the trail ends at a beautiful alpine lake.
 Fishermen might want to tote their rods as rainbow trout are plentiful in the lake.
 Plan on arriving at the trailhead early, as the parking lot fills quickly.

-Storm Castle | 5.2 miles round-trip | 1,860 vertical feet | Advanced
+⬛️ Storm Castle 5.2 miles round-trip, 1,860 vertical feet

 Situated off Highway 191, Storm Castle takes its name from the rocky outcrop at the top that looks like a fortress.
 The switchback-heavy trail climbs steadily through the forest and meadows.
 Those who make it to the top will be rewarded with views of the Gallatin River, pristine pine forests, and surrounding mountains.
 Near the top is a rock feature with a hole in it that perfectly frames the view.